 - The simplest method for debriding necrotic tissue involves careful use of a sterile scalpel with adequate analgesia or anaesthesia.
 Alternative approaches include the use of topical hydrating products, such as hydrogels, cadexomer iodine beads or larval therapy.

-- Systemic antibiotics are required for patients with bacteraemia, sepsis, advancing cellulitis or osteomyelitis.
+- Systemic antibiotics are required for patients with clinical evidence of systemic sepsis, spreading cellulitis or underlying osteomyelitis.

 - Malnutrition and/or dietary deficiency can adversely affect wound healing.